 Orphan drugs are medical products utilized to treat ailments or conditions that concern a tiny percentage of the population.
-Diseases that have low occurrence rates are no less important than ones that have a higher frequency.
+Diseases with low occurrence rates are no less important than those with a higher frequency.

-Orphan drugs are a comparative niche segment because they are utilized for the treatment of rare diseases.
+Orphan drugs are a comparative niche segment because they are utilized to treat rare diseases.
 Finding the right equilibrium between cost and profit can be a tightrope walk for an ailment with a low frequency.
 The number of illnesses considered orphans stands at about 7,000 currently, with just about 250 new diseases being added to this list yearly.

-Factors such as an increasing the number of health disorders among people due to the adoption of sedentary lifestyles is a major factor driving the demand of the market.
-Rare diseases are increasing day by day where the manufacturers have to focus on the development of new drugs or vaccines, which is straight accelerating the market.
+Factors such as increasing health disorders among people due to the adoption of sedentary lifestyles are major factors driving the market demand.
+Rare diseases are increasing daily, and manufacturers have to focus on developing new drugs or vaccines, which is accelerating the market.
 Changes in the schemes and policies by the government favoring the end-users are lavishing the market's growth.
-Increasing investments in the healthcare centers and pharmaceutical industries to ensure patients' safety is expanding the size of the market.
+Increasing investments in the healthcare centers and pharmaceutical industries to ensure patients' safety are expanding the size of the market.

-However, the dearth of skilled people in manufacturing drugs with the latest formula is slowly hindering the market's growth.
+However, the absence of skilled people manufacturing drugs with the latest formula is slowly hindering the market's growth.
 Also, fluctuations in the prices of final products due to decreased availability of raw materials have remained a challenging factor for the market developers.
 In addition, stringent rules and regulations by the government in approving new products are inhibiting the market's demand.
-Moreover, increasing side effects with long-term use of these drugs, especially in cancer patients, are limiting the market's growth rate.
+Moreover, increasing side effects with long-term use of these drugs, especially in cancer patients, limit the market's growth rate.

 This research report on the North American orphan drugs market is segmented and sub-segmented into the following categories:

 The U.S. has the largest market share of orphan drugs.
 It dominates the development of orphan drugs with more than 300 clinical trials.
-There is a lot of research and development going on in the field of orphan drugs.
-There are around 200000 patients in the United States who need orphan drugs for rare diseases.
+There is a lot of research and development in orphan drugs.
+Around 200000 patients in the United States need orphan drugs for rare diseases.
 The US FDA approved 80 new drugs in 2017.
-The orphan drug act in 1983 has encouraged the pharmaceutical company to invest in such a small market.
-In the US, orphan drugs cover pharmaceutical, biological, medical devices, and dietary products.
-The office of orphan product development (OOPD) with the US Food and Drug Administration promotes the availability of a safe and efficient product for the treatment of rare diseases.
+The orphan drug act in 1983 encouraged the pharmaceutical company to invest in such a small market.
+In the U.S., orphan drugs cover pharmaceutical, biological, medical devices, and dietary products.
+The office of orphan product development (OOPD) with the U.S. Food and Drug Administration promotes the availability of safe and efficient products to treat rare diseases.
 The government gives tax credits for clinical research of orphan drugs.

 The Canadian orphan drugs market is estimated to showcase a healthy CAGR from 2022 to 2027.
 There is no regulatory framework for orphan drugs in Canada.
 The rare diseases are collectively estimated to affect 1 in 12 Canadians.
-The Canadian government is collaborating with US government organizations for research on new drugs.
-An increasing number of COVID-19 cases is leveling up the growth rate of the market.
+The Canadian government is collaborating with U.S. government organizations for research on new drugs.
+An increasing number of COVID-19 cases is leveling up the market's growth rate.